EU3D student grant

 1. Norway and Brexit

-The outcome of Brexit is still uncertain, but especially a hard Brexit will have significant effects, including on Norway.
 EU3D invites applications for a master’s thesis that focuses on the possible effects of Brexit on Norway.
-Studies could focus on whether Brexit has set in motion forces to alter Norway’s EU relationship, and how significant these may be once the contours of Brexit are clearer (beginning of 2021).
+Studies could focus on whether Brexit has set in motion forces to alter Norway’s EU relationship, and how significant these may be now that the EU–UK Trade and Cooperation Agreement has been signed (even if there are numerous outstanding issues that need to be settled).
 Or studies could compare and contrast Norway’s debate on Brexit with that of one or several EU member states (such as for instance Sweden and/or Denmark).
 Or studies could compare and contrast the Norwegian government’s handling of Brexit with that of one or several EU member states (such as for instance Sweden and/or Denmark).

 2. The role of parliaments in fostering democratic reforms